michael_gothard_archive: (wild)

 You were waiting for the big break?

 No, I don’t think in those terms.
 For me, when I work, it’s just a job, and I want to be paid for it.
 I don’t want promises – “This is going to bring you more work; this is going to make your career” – I’m just not interested.
 I’m not working for that at all.
 I’m working to earn a living.
 I enjoy it, sure I do.
 I’m like a man who does a job and who expects to be paid a certain rate for it.
 I’m not interested in promises of a great future glory.
-I’ve hard all that crap for years.
+I’ve heard all that crap for years.
 It really doesn’t impress me very much.
 The only thing that impresses me is when the cheque comes in.

 But you enjoy acting?